-Our assembly day is in Fort Lauderdale, FL , where we will meet, fit the bikes, and enjoy our orientation dinner.
-On Day 2 the van will shuttle us to Everglades National Park to ride the 15-mile Shark Valley Scenic Loop as a warm up.
+Our assembly day is in Fort Lauderdale, FL , where we will meet, fit the bikes, and enjoy on orientation Lunch.
+In the afternoon, we ride the van to Everglades National Park to ride the 15-mile Shark Valley Scenic Loop as a warm up.
 The route goes to the Shark Valley Observation Tower where sweeping views of the Everglades are possible.
-We then continue to Key Largo by van.
-There may be an opportunity for a visit to John Pennenkamp State Park with kayaking or snorkeling options before our overnight in Key Largo.
+We then continue by van to Homestead for the night.

-Day 3 begins with an optional shuttle to the eastern end of the Overseas Highway.
+Day 3 takes us on the famed Overseas Highway.
 The 113 mile route carries US Highway 1 to the southernmost end of the continental US and Mile Marker 0.
 This thin strand of highway connects the Florida Keys which has more than 1700 islands and more than 46 bridges connecting them.
 A paved bike path parallels the highway for much of the distance.
 About 20 miles out of Key Largo, beautiful views of both the Atlantic and Gulf open up, and at times there are only a few hundred yards separating these two bodies of water.
 There are multiple bridge crossings and multiple attractions along the way.
 This is an exotic journey through a spectacular land that includes the largest area of coral reef in the mainland U.S. and it is home to crocodile, deer, manatee, and the occasional panther.
 There is even a turtle hospital in Marathon that is open to visitors.
 The bike route is a mix of paved bike paths, shoulders and back roads.
 Our overnight destination tonight is Marathon.

-On Day 4 our ride includes the famous 7 Mile Bridge, so don’t forget to wave to Fred the Tree at the far end of the bridge.
+On Day 4 our ride continues on the Overseas Heritage trail following the Overseas Highway.
+Today we ride the famous 7 Mile Bridge, so don’t forget to wave to Fred the Tree at the far end of the bridge.
 Additionally, we ride past Bahia Honda State Park with a beautiful natural beach, and a stop on Big Pine Key which is home to the Key Deer Refuge, as we make our way to the 0 Mile Marker and our overnight in Key West.

 It’s a free day in Key West on Day 5.
 Some of the world famous attractions include: all things Hemingway; Truman White House; Mallory Square for the sunset tradition; all the zany happenings on Duval Street and of course untold eating opportunities.
 Is it touristy, but there is elegance and history to be found in its Old Town and the diverse cultures and lifestyles so celebrated on the Island make it a wonderful, joyous place.
 The natural beauty, beaches, gardens, and stunning ocean views all combine to make this a magical experience.
 At 6 in the evening, we catch a ferry ride to Fort Myers where we will spend the night.